llm-bible/llm-bible.github.io/_publications/hellas2023exploring.markdown

 citations: 72
 bibkey: hellas2023exploring
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2306.05715'}]
-tags: [Reinforcement Learning, GPT, Prompting]
+tags: [Prompting, GPT, Reinforcement Learning]
 ---
 Background and Context: Over the past year, large language models (LLMs) have taken the world by storm.
 In computing education, like in other walks of life,